Institute for Reliable Computing

 Details and examples about timing can be found here.
 Moreover, some routines treat extremely ill-conditioned problems.
 Details and examples are here.Further reading

 Most routines in INTLAB are self-explaining and/or information can be obtained by the Matlab/Octave help command (cf. also readme.txt for more information).
 For download and installation under Octave see here.
+Disclaimer: INTLAB works to a certain extent under Octave.
+Many main routines work, but not everything, in particular concerning graphics.

 If you use INTLAB in publications, please include the reference